AntoineSoetewey/datanalyze/content/_index.md

 # Expertise

-I have built my expertise through a unique combination of academic and industry experience.
+I have built my expertise through a unique combination of academic and industry experience, allowing me to get the most out of your data.

 ## Statistics & probability